-In the same format as in previous years, from 11 am to at least 3 pm (and possibly into the night if it's still clear) using equipment from several members.
-We have the usual white light for sunspots but also Hydrogen alpha for prominences, filaments and flares, and even in Calcium light for more energetic features.
-In addition to visual observing some members will also be imaging, with results to be seen there and then, and will be shown below soon.
+In the same format as in previous years we opened from 11 am to sunset (and then into the night as it was still clear) using equipment from several members.
+We had the usual white light for sunspots but also Hydrogen alpha for prominences, filaments and flares.
+In addition to visual observing some members managed to image the Sun, with results to be seen there and then, and will be shown below soon.

 Please note: this ‘open to the public’ event is organised by the society and several safety rules and guidelines apply.

 Looking at the Sun can be dangerous; attendance at the event is conditional by all attendees following the rules and guidelines on the day.
 Never touch or view through any telescope without the owner being right with you.

 Any non-member bringing equipment must have its use authorised by a committee member.
 Do not use any equipment without it being specifically modified for safe use on the Sun.

 This event as always is dependent on the weather so please look out for late notifications (particularly on the morning) on this website, Facebook and our forum.

 Though we are aiming for the 24th, if the weather is poor then it may be postponed to the following week, Sunday 1st July, as either of these dates are close to the summer solstice when we traditionally hold this event.
 If the 24th June goes ahead we may also hold the event again, as detail on the Sun is always changing.

 As usual, given it'll be in daylight and the duration of the event, you may wish to bring some food and drink.
 We have hot water so everything else will need to be provided by yourselves.